Compare · honest rows only

 When AHP-style tools are the right answer

-You are running a structured decision exercise where the decision criteria are themselves part of the deliverable — for example, a procurement evaluation where the weighted sub-scores need to appear in a board report, or a public-sector exercise where the methodology must be auditable end-to-end.
+You are running a structured decision exercise where the decision criteria are themselves part of the deliverable — a procurement evaluation where weighted sub-scores must appear in a board report, or a public-sector exercise where the methodology must be auditable end to end.
 AHP was built for that, and the SaaS tools that implement it are mature.

 When compere is the right answer

-You have a one-dimensional ranking problem — “which model output is better?”, “which headline performs best?”, “which design wins?” — and you do not want to spend the reviewer-time required for an exhaustive pairwise matrix.
-Compere’s UCB pair selection means you collect verdicts on the pairs that move the ranking, and skip the obvious ones.
+You have a one-dimensional ranking problem — “which model output is better?”, “which headline performs best?”, “which design wins?” — and you do not want to spend the reviewer time an exhaustive pairwise matrix requires. compere's UCB pair selection means you collect verdicts on the pairs that move the ranking and skip the obvious ones.

 What we are not claiming